OctopusDeploy/blog/blog/2022-q3/docker-versions/index.md

 ## The many facets of Docker

-Docker has been part of a large and ongoing movement focusing on building, distributing, and running containerized software.
-While the term "Docker" is often synonymous with containerization, it is worth understanding the various tools and specifications that work together to support containerized software.
+Docker is been part of a large and ongoing movement focusing on building, distributing, and running containerized software.
+While the term "Docker" is often synonymous with containerization, it is worth understanding the various tools and specifications working together to support containerized software.

-The core technologies that power Docker are defined by the [Open Container Initiative](https://opencontainers.org/) (OCI), which defines the format for distributable images, with the Image Specification (image-spec) and how those images are run with the Runtime Specification (runtime-spec).
+The core technologies that power Docker are defined by the [Open Container Initiative](https://opencontainers.org/) (OCI), which defines the format for distributable images with the Image Specification (image-spec) and how those images are run with the Runtime Specification (runtime-spec).

-The OCI runtime-spec is implemented by a number of [Container Runtimes](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction#container_engine), including [runc](https://github.com/opencontainers/runc), [crun](https://github.com/containers/crun), and [katacontainers](https://github.com/kata-containers/kata-containers)).
+The OCI runtime-spec is implemented by a number of [Container Runtimes](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction#container_engine), including [runc](https://github.com/opencontainers/runc), [crun](https://github.com/containers/crun), and [katacontainers](https://github.com/kata-containers/kata-containers).
 Container Runtimes perform the low level work required to execute containerized processes.

 [Container Engines](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction#container_engine) such as Docker with [containerd](https://containerd.io/) and [Podman](https://docs.podman.io/en/latest) with [conmon](https://github.com/containers/conmon) are used to pull OCI images and launch containers via a Container Runtime.